 The Car Connection Toyota Mirai Overview

 The Toyota Mirai is a four-seat sedan powered by one of the first fuel-cell drivetrains offered for sale or lease in the U.S. New for the 2016 model year, the Mirai is the first fuel-cell car planned for mass-market production anywhere in the world.
-Changes for 2017 are confined to a new paint color and a lower monthly lease payment.
+Changes in its second and third years have been minimal, most notably a lower monthly lease payment.

-Those volumes are small—a few thousand for each of the next few years—but Toyota firmly believes that fuel cells, not batteries, are what will power the zero-emission vehicles of the future.
+The Mirai is a low-volume car for Toyota, which sells as many Camrys in three days as it does Mirais over a whole year.
+But Toyota firmly believes that fuel cells, not batteries, are what will power the zero-emission vehicles of the future.
 In Japanese, "mirai" means "future."
 Just as it did with the hybrid powertrain in the very first Prius two decades ago, Toyota has placed a very large bet on commercializing fuel-cell technology.

 Visually, the Mirai is something of a shock, with styling that might best be described as polarizing.
 It's a fastback sedan with a vestigial trunk, sharp accent lines and creases, a floating hood, and enormous gaping openings at the front to cool the various components of the powertrain.
 Frankly, its dissonant lines and shapes may make it the ugliest car sold in the U.S. today.

 The Mirai's interior design looks rather like an updated Prius, with three display screens that say "Futuristic!", but work well once you learn the car's quirks.
 Front and rear seats are comfortable enough, but it has only four seating positions—to keep the weight of a fifth passenger from reducing its range.
 That rating, by the way, is 312 miles, which is only topped by the newly extended range of the Tesla Model S as the second-highest range for a zero emissions vehicle.